Rotating Panel Labor Force Surveys

 Unfortunately we are unable to provide the underlying micro data due to agreements with various statistical agencies.
 If you are interested in accessing the micro data, see the Micro Data Availability page for more details.
 Most can be found online with a bit of searching, though the monetary and time costs vary by country.
 The underlying code to clean and harmonize the data is available on the Codes and Documentation page.

 Access to data not available on this page:

 Any requests for additional disaggregation can be made through the Requests page.
-We are happy to provide them, assuming we (1) have the data and (2) are allowed to under agreed-upon sharing rules.
-Requests that violate #2 will generally be narrow data cuts that decrease bin size to an unacceptably small level.
+We are happy to provide them assuming we (1) have the data and (2) are allowed to under agreed-upon sharing rules.
+Requests that violate #2 will generally be narrow data cuts that decrease cell size to an unacceptably small level.